anthonybrown/usefulninjarobot-1/README.md

 Not really sure what to say?
 This is a Node Blog, built on top of the shoulders of people much smarter than I.

-I will right a better wiki soon
+I will right a better wiki soon, thank you